avajs/ava/readme.md

 ## Enhanced asserts

-AVA comes with [`power-assert`](https://github.com/power-assert-js/power-assert) builtin, giving you more descriptive assertion messages.
+AVA comes with [`power-assert`](https://github.com/power-assert-js/power-assert) built-in, giving you more descriptive assertion messages.
 It reads your test and tries to infer more information from the code.

 The following test: